compulab-yokneam/Documentation/etc/internal/getting_started.md

 * Update the device bootloader:
 1) Connect the device using USBA~microsd cable to the host PC.
-3) Power on the device and issue this command on host CP:
+3) Power on the device and issue this command on host PC:
 ```
 uuu -lsusb
 ```